Manage and Resolve Conflict – A Six-Step Process

 Step Five: Work together toward resolution.

 Sometimes it’s helpful to take some time before completing step five.
 You may need to gather more data.
-Or, if you are at an impasse, you may need to solicit help from more people, or invite the participation of a facilitator, mediator or arbitrator.
-Sometimes just letting some time go by before seeking solution can enable greater objectivity, less emotions, and more creativity toward a win/win solution.
-In any case, stay in step five to work with whatever aid you need, and continue to work together toward an agreed upon solution.
+Or, if you are at an impasse, you may need to solicit help from more people or invite the participation of a facilitator, mediator or arbitrator.
+Sometimes just letting some time go by before seeking solution can enable greater objectivity, fewer emotions, and more creativity toward a win/win solution.
+In any case, stay in step five to work with whatever aid you need, and continue to work together toward an agreed-upon solution.

 Step Six: Close and agree to let go.